Andrew-Lackie/Notes/README.md

 ## Topics

 1.)
-Finance - Algorithmic day trading, technical analysis, and fundamental analysis notes from various books.
+Penetration Testing - Comprehensive notes on TryHackMe's Junior Pentesting learning path, and CTF box write ups.
+I try to post a writeup at least every other day.
 2.)
-Programming - C/C++, Python, and working on notes for other languages.
+Programming - C/C++, Python, HTML, and others coming.
 3.)
-Penetration Testing - Comprehensive notes on TryHackMe's Junior Pentesting learning path, and box write ups.
+Finance - Algorithmic day trading, technical analysis, and fundamental analysis notes from various books.
 4.)
-In the process of developing further notes in a number of fields: Quantum Mechanics, Differential Geometry, String Theory, Computer Science, Pentesting Tools, etc.
+In the process of developing further notes in a number of fields: Physics, Mathematics, Philosophy, Computer Science, Quantum Computing, and more.